barak/pstoedit/readme.txt

 Special note about the Java backend:
 ------------------------------------
 The java backend generates a java source file that needs other files in order to be compiled and usable.
-These files are not part of pstoedit but can be obtained from the author.
-These other files are Java classes (one applet and support classes) that allow to step through the individual pages of the converted PostScript document.
-This applet can easily be activated from a html-document.
+See the file java/readme_java.txt for more details.

 Extending pstoedit:
 -------------------
 To implement a new backend you can start from drvsampl.cc.
-Please don't forget to send any new backend that might be of interest for others as well to the author (Wolfgang.Glunz@mchp.siemens.de) so that it can be incorporated into future versions of pstoedit.
+Please don't forget to send any new backend that might be of interest for others as well to the author (wglunz@geocities.com) so that it can be incorporated into future versions of pstoedit.
+Such new backends will then be available with the GPL as well.

 Acknowledgements:
 -----------------

-See manual page in src/pstoedit.man or src/manual.html for a list of contributors.
+See manual page in pstoedit.htm for a list of contributors.

 License:
 --------